-Bernice currently lives in northern Idaho with her husband Barry, their three children, two dogs and a cat.
+Bernice currently lives in northern Idaho with her husband Barry, their two youngest children, a dog and a cat.

 She is an incurable optimist with a particular fondness for stories where the “little duck” wins in the end.
 She’s also an avid reader, writer, photographer, and adventurer.
 She loves writing because she can tell her characters what to do–unless, of course, they have other ideas!

 About This is the Book:

 When a crook steals the royal cookbook, the cook must try to rescue it before the book is lost forever.